wzhorton/wzhorton.github.io/content/_index.md

       subtitle: ''
       text: |-
         <p style="font-size: 16px;">
         I'm a 6th year PhD candidate at UC Santa Cruz studying statistics.
 My research centers on Bayesian nonparametric methods and renewal process modeling with an emphasis on earthquake forecasting.
-I also work part-time as a quant researcher for Double River Investments doing data science and predictive modeling.
-I'm passionate about data science and the creative process involved in solving quantitative problems.
-I graduate in December 2024 and look forward to starting a career in a data science-related field.
+I also work part-time as a quant researcher for Double River Investments doing data science predictive modeling.
+I graduate in Dec 2024 and am interested in exploring career opportunities in quantitative finance, risk modeling, or data science.
         </p>
     design:
       columns: '1'